NATO air defense system in Europe. Part 2

 In the 90-2000 years in France, Italy, Great Britain and Germany, attempts were made to create advanced anti-aircraft systems.
 This is due both to the need to replace the aging American complexes created during the Cold War, and to the desire to support their own industry.
 In 2000, at the Asian Aerospace exhibition in Singapore, the French VL MICA air defense system was demonstrated.
 It uses air-to-air MICA UR.
 The complex is short-range compact and high efficiency.
 The structure of the air defense system includes four self-propelled launchers, a command post and a radar detection.

-Depending on the combat situation, missiles with active pulse-Doppler radar homing head (MICA-EM) or thermal imaging (MICA-IR) can be used.
-The maximum firing range is 20 km, the maximum height of the targets hit is 10 km.
+Depending on the combat situation, missiles with an active pulse-Doppler radar homing head (MICA-EM) or thermal imaging (MICA-IR) can be used.
+The maximum firing range is 20 km, the maximum height of targets hit is 10 km.

 A few years ago, SAMP-T began to test.
 This anti-aircraft system was created by three European states: France, Italy and Great Britain.
 The project envisaged the creation of a universal system based on Aster 15 / 30 missiles, capable of fighting both aerodynamic and ballistic targets.
 The design and testing of the system lasted more than 20 years, and the long-range ground-based ZRS program was repeatedly threatened with closure.